yharigaya/TRIPOD/README.md

 Yuriko Harigaya <harigaya@email.unc.edu>

 ## Description
 TRIPOD is a statistical framework for detecting three-way regulatory relationships between a cis-regulatory region, a transcription factor, and a target gene using single-cell multiomic data.
 The main functionality of this package is as follows.

 * Infers trio regulatory relationships using robust nonparametric models
 * Builds RNA prediction models from ATAC-seq data
-* Identifies cell-types in which a trio regulatory relationship is active by estimating the influence of a data point in linear regression.
+* Identifies cell-types in which a trio regulatory relationship is active by estimating the influence of a data point in linear regression

 ## Installation
 ```r